 - Reduction in number of active reps (12).

 - Impact of the pandemic has led to massively increased workloads for all reps relating to their substantive frontline roles – reducing the amount of time they have been able to commit to TU duties & activities.

 - The national SPF guidance which recommended curtailing and streamlining of employee processes and decision making.

 - Members of the Staff Partnership team have during the pandemic been redeployed to roles both within the pharmacy team for significant periods of time and taken on additional roles away from the TU function – including admin support at vaccination centres, PPE and pharmacy deliveries.

 Paid trade union activities

 In the year (2019/20) prior to the pandemic this figure was 4.66% - largely comprised of TU Conference attendance and TU regional activities.
 Using all the evidence above and additional factors such as the wholesale cancellation of conferences, reduction in TU branch regional and national activities, curtailment of Union learn activities and evidence from comparable organisations, this figure for 2020/21 is potentially reduced to 1-2%.

 CQUIN stands for Commissioning for Quality and Innovation.
 CQUINs are quality-related goals which are agreed with our commissioners each year.
 The goals are linked to a proportion of our income which we receive on achievement of the targets, and the targets support ongoing innovation and improvement in care across our clinical services.

 The following workforce equality reports and supporting information can be found on our workforce equality reports can all be found on our Equality and Diversity page.

-Our operational plan provides an overview of our vision and priorities for the remainder of the financial year.
-It provides an overview of our key areas of work and has been developed in response to National NHS Planning Guidance, national drivers for change, JUCD priorities, recovery from the Covid-19 pandemic, the evolving ‘integrated care system’ – Joined Up Care Derbyshire (JUCD) – and our well established quadruple aim.
+Our 2022-2023 operational plan provides an overview of our vision and priorities for the remainder of the financial year.
+It provides an overview of our key areas of work and has been developed in response to National NHS Planning Guidance, national drivers for change, JUCD priorities, recovery from the Covid-19 pandemic, and our future strategic intentions for our upcoming review of our Organisational Strategy.